 This section explains our transition away from LIBOR onto SBR.
 This only applies to some of our customers however, so please check below to see if this applies to you.

-All new loans originated since 1st July 2020 have used SBR as their reference rate.
+All new loans offered since 1st July 2020 have used SBR as their reference rate.

-With regards to existing customers, at this present time, we are only transitioning our buy-to-let and commercial investment mortgage customers, whose loan was advanced from Shawbrook Bank, from 3-month LIBOR to SBR, which will take into account the Bank of England Bank Rate.
+Existing buy-to-let and commercial investment customers, whose loan was advanced from Shawbrook Bank, will see their loan’s reference rate transition from 3-month LIBOR to SBR.
+SBR will take into account the Bank of England Bank Rate.